DGCA Exams Done? Choose Your Flight School with us Today.

 Captain Aayushi Gupta

-Captain Aayushi Gupta is an accomplished Boeing 737 pilot with 16 years of aviation experience and a passionate ground instructor specializing in DGCA exam preparation.
-She brings deep expertise in Air Law, Navigation, Meteorology, and B737 systems, making complex topics accessible through her clear and engaging teaching style.
+Captain Aayushi Gupta is an accomplished Boeing 737 pilot with 16 years of aviation experience.
+She makes complex concepts accessible through her clear and engaging approach.

-In addition to her flying role, Captain Aayushi is actively involved in aviation education initiatives.
-She emphasizes regulatory discipline, meticulous planning, pre-flight diligence, and professional communication, guiding students to not only master the technicalities but also adopt the mindset of a safe, responsible, and well-rounded aviator.
+In addition to flying, Captain Aayushi is actively involved in aviation initiatives.
+She emphasizes regulatory discipline, meticulous planning, pre-flight diligence, and professional communication, guiding students to adopt the mindset of a safe, responsible, and well-rounded aviator.

 Captain Himanshu Mohan